aws-samples/bobs-used-bookstore-serverless/README.md

 ## Overview
-Bob's Used Books serverless is a serverless version of the [Bob's Used Books Sample Application](https://github.com/aws-samples/bobs-used-bookstore-sample).
+Bob's Used BookStore serverless is a serverless version of the [Bob's Used Books Sample Application](https://github.com/aws-samples/bobs-used-bookstore-sample).

 ## Prerequisites
 To run and debug the application locally you need the following: